 Level: Intermediate to advanced Colla Voce #36-20149.
 Available from www.collavoce.com

-Bless the Lord was written in response to the events of Hurricane Katrina in 2005.
+Bless the Lord, Oh My Soul was written in response to the events of Hurricane Katrina in 2005.
 I saw on the evening news that a man posted a sign claiming that God had destroyed New Orleans due to it's sinfulness.
 My response comes from Psalm 103: "He has not dealt with us according to our iniquities."
 This is a lovely and very accessible piece.
 Royalties from the sale of this octavo are donated to the Red Cross for the life of the piece.

 Dicen que me case yo (They tell me to get married)

 SSA choir, finger cymbals and optional guitar accompaniment Time: 2:30 Level: Intermediate No longer available from Santa Barbara Music Publishing.
 Available from the composer.